prex-aliya/rustycheckers/README.md

 I am not going to teach you to play the game but if you do not know you can look it up, or go [here](https://duckduckgo.com/) to find out.

-So there is an indicator by the prompt to tell you whose turn it is, either black or reds.
-On this board red is yellow so that it wont blend into the board and you can actually play.

-You can move your pieces by giving the continents of the piece you want to move and where you want it to move to.
-For example:

-        RED >>> 3 c 4 d

-This moves the piece at 3 c to 4 d.

-Now the there's the keyword kill, which will kill a singular piece of your team.

-        RED >>> kill 1h

-If you want to reset the board, just type:

-        RED >>> clear

-And if you want to quit just type

-        RED >>> quit
+To use the program you can move as many pieces as you want until you end your turn.
+To kill a piece just type its placement.

 # What To Implement.<a name="future">

 - [ ] Accept alphanumerics as input
-- [X] Ability to kill another piece - ~~if piece true then false~~
 - [ ] Ability to play over a network
         - So needs a new function and creation functions
 - [ ] Clear keyword to reset the board
 - [ ] Add help
 - [ ] Add key map show
+- [ ] Enforce Number of pieces, configurable.
+- [ ] Stop placement of pieces over or under other pieces
+- [X] Ability to kill another piece - ~~if piece true then false~~